-In the period 2022-2026, implementation of projects, commenced in the previous period by the public debt issuers, is expected to continue, with a strong commitment not to disrupt the long-term sustainability of the country's indebtedness level.
+In the period 2022-2026, implementation of investments, commenced in the previous period by the public debt issuers, is expected to continue, with a strong commitment not to disrupt the long-term sustainability of the country's indebtedness level.
 In addition, part of the borrowing is determined to be used for covering the budget deficits, i.e. uninterrupted payments from the Budget, while part of the borrowing will be intended for refinancing previous debts as they fall due in the coming period.
-In fact, larger repayment amounts fall due in the coming medium-term period, EUR 500 million in July 2021 for the Eurobond issued in 2014, EUR 450 million in 2023 for the Eurobond issued in 2016, EUR 500 million to be provided in 2025 for refinancing the Eurobond issued in 2018, as well as EUR 700 million falling due in 2026 on the basis of the Eurobond issued in 2020.
-In order to ensure sources of financing the needs of the government with the lowest costs in the medium and the long run, as well as sustainable level of risk, public debt management policy defines several medium-term limits and short-term limits, in line with the Law on Public Debt.
+In fact, Eurobond amounting to EUR 500 million and issued in 2014, was repaid in July 2021, larger repayment amounts fall due in the coming medium-term period, such as EUR 450 million in 2023 for the Eurobond issued in 2016, EUR 500 million to be provided in 2025 for refinancing the Eurobond issued in 2018, as well as EUR 700 million falling due in 2026 on the basis of the Eurobond issued in 2020.
+In order to ensure sources of financing the needs of the Government with the lowest costs in the medium and the long run, as well as sustainable level of risk, public debt management policy defines several medium-term limits and short-term limits, in line with the Law on Public Debt.